 - Engaging in any activity prohibited by local, state, or federal law.

-- Bringing firearms, weapons, or other weapons into Libraries in violation of California penal code 171b, opens a new window, which prohibits bringing weapons including firearms, knives with blade length in excess of four inches, stun guns/tasers, tear gas, and other metallic projectile instruments into any state or local public buildings, including public libraries.
+- Bringing firearms, weapons, or other weapons into Libraries in violation of California penal code 171b, which prohibits bringing weapons including firearms, knives with blade length in excess of four inches, stun guns/tasers, tear gas, and other metallic projectile instruments into any state or local public buildings, including public libraries.
+(Exemptions from this prohibition are recognized for Law Enforcement and individuals with a valid license to carry a firearm under state law).

 - Bringing fireworks or other dangerous substances into Libraries